Egalitarian Resource Sharing Over Multiple Rounds: Introduction

 \section{Introduction}

+Problems related to computational resource allocation lie at the intersection of economics and computer science, and have received a lot of attention in the literature.
+In particular, the theory of fair division, including such concepts as the egalitarian equivalent rule, provides a suitable game-theoretic framework for tackling modern technological challenges arising in cloud computing environments.
+This connection has inspired several mechanisms with strong game-theoretic properties, including mechanisms for coping with fluctuating demands~\cite{cole2013mechanism,freeman2018dynamic,tang2014long}, and for allocating multiple resource types such as CPU, disk, and bandwidth~\cite{ghodsiZHKSS2010,ghodsi2013choosy} when agents do not know their resource demands~\cite{kandasamy2020online} or when there is a stream of resources~\cite{aleksandrov2017pure}.

-In this paper, we consider a group of agents sharing resources over a set of rounds.
-Every agent owns a specific fraction of the shared resources.
-Each agent reports their demand for each round.
-For a given round, an agent accrues utility equal to the number of units allocated to them, as long as the allocation does not exceed their demand; any allocation beyond this threshold does not provide additional utility.
-Our goal is to design allocation mechanisms based on the demands and ownership shares of the agents, and the supply of the resources.
+In this paper, we consider a group of agents sharing a single type of resource (e.g., a collection of identically-equipped servers in the cloud) over a set of rounds.
+(Later we allow for the possibility that the total supply of the shared resources may vary from one round to the next.)
+Each agent owns a specific fraction of the shared resources, and reports a demand for each round.
+For a given round, an agent accrues utility equal to the (possibly fractional) number of units allocated to them, as long as the allocation does not exceed their demand; any allocation beyond this threshold does not provide additional utility.
 We assume that no monetary exchange occurs between the agents, as is often the case in resource sharing applications (e.g., within a single organization).
-Such sharing of computational resources arises in applications related to cluster computing, data centers, and supercomputers.
+Even in this simple setting, there are many interesting questions that can be investigated.
+Indeed, a number of works (e.g., \cite{freeman2018dynamic,hossain19,kandasamy2020online,tang2014long}) have proposed and analyzed allocation mechanisms for this setting.
+These works have emphasized the natural online variant in which the agent demands for any given round are not revealed until the start of that round.
+In some applications, it may be possible to accurately estimate future demands, e.g., due to periodicity.
+Can we design mechanisms that effectively exploit such (partial) knowledge of future demands?
+From a theoretical perspective, a natural starting point for addressing this question is to consider the offline variant in which all of the future demands are known at the outset; this is the approach taken in the present paper.

-Strategic (coalitions of) agents can misreport their demands in order to achieve higher utility, often at the expense of other agents.
-Thus, we seek to design strategyproof (SP) or group strategyproof (GSP) mechanisms that incentivize truthful reporting.
+Strategic (coalitions of) agents might misreport their demands to try to achieve higher utility, often at the expense of other agents.
+For example, an agent might under-report their demand in a given round, hoping for any loss of utility in that round to be more than offset by the net gain realized in the remaining rounds.
+Accordingly, we seek to design strategyproof (SP) or group strategyproof (GSP) mechanisms that incentivize truthful reporting.